rwojtek/TextGameEngine/README.md

 This is a simple text game engine creating HTML file from XML file as a source story.

-## Preview
+## Example

 The link below shows a sample text game created by the engine.

-Try out the app: (world-end.herokuapp.com/) (Heroku app may have gone to sleep, reload the page if you see a black background)
+Try out the app: [http://world-end.herokuapp.com/] (Heroku app may have gone to sleep, reload the page if you see a black background)

 ## TheSourceStory.xml (your text game story)